Test Automation is fast and efficient. However, they do fail sometimes.

 Don’t start with a complex goal that encompasses testing a whole application with automation from the get-go.
 Often, this will lead to massive errors that, in turn, will need the whole framework to be reconfigured.
 This translates to loss of time, effort and money.

 To conclude, automated testing processes need to be clearly defined and optimized from the start.
-Ambiguity in who does what or what tools to use will only serve to convolute and delay the development lifecycle.
+The ambiguity of who does what or what tools to use will only serve to convolute and delay the development lifecycle.
 Avoid the issues outlined above, and stand a much better chance of making automated testing work in your favor.